Quincy Monk

-Quincy Omar Monk (January 30, 1979 – November 24, 2015) was an American professional football linebacker in the National Football League (NFL) for the New York Giants and Houston Texans.
+Quincy Omar Monk (January 30, 1979 – November 24, 2015) was an American professional football player who was a linebacker in the National Football League (NFL) for the New York Giants and Houston Texans.
 He was selected by the Giants in the seventh round of the 2002 NFL draft.
-He played college football at North Carolina.
+He played college football for the North Carolina Tar Heels.

 Early life

 Monk was born in Jacksonville, North Carolina.
 He attended White Oak High School where he played quarterback, safety and defensive end.
 At White Oak, he also played basketball, and was named All-Conference and All-Area in his junior and senior seasons.

 Professional career

 New York Giants

 The New York Giants selected Monk in the seventh round (246th overall) in the 2002 NFL draft.
 He was one of six players from North Carolina taken, which was then the highest since seven were taken in 1998.
 He signed a three-year $930,500 contract with the Giants on June 24.
 He recorded three tackles during his rookie season.
 In 2003, he recorded four tackles for the Giants.
 He was released as a final cut before the 2004 season on September 5.
 Throughout his career with New York, Monk was inactive in 19 games and played in 13.